-GoPro reference only: If all plots imaged together,

-- split into Plots 1&2 and - Right-click model and select 'Duplicate model' twice to generate 3 x copies - Rename models to 'WholeArea', 'P1P2', and 'P3P4' (Fig. 8a) - Select model 'P1P2' a crop the model using the rectangular selection tool and delete key to exclude all areas of the model from the start of P3 to the end of the area (Fig. 8b,c) - Select 'no' when asked if you want to remove markers - Repeat for model 'P3P4' removing all areas of the model from the end of P2 to the beginning of the area (Fig. 8d,e)

-• Fig. 8 Note: Use the location of markers to estimate plot extents when cropping

-DSLR & GoPro reference: Visually inspect plot to determine if slope ≥ 45°
+GoPro reference only : If all plots imaged together, split into Plots 1&2 and 3&4 Right-click model and select 'Duplicate model' twice to generate 3 x copies Rename models to 'WholeArea', 'P1P2', and 'P3P4' (Fig. 8a) Select model 'P1P2' and crop the model using the rectangular selection tool and delete key to exclude all areas of the model from the start of P3 to the end of the area (Fig. 8b,c) Select 'no' when asked if you want to remove markers Repeat for model 'P3P4' removing all areas of the model from the end of P2 to the beginning of the area (Fig. 8d,e) • Fig.8 Note: Use the location of markers to estimate plot extents whe cropping DSLR & GoPro reference: Visually inspect plot to determine if slope $\ge 45^{\circ}$ • If the plot represents a section of reef that is a wall, steep slope, or does not suit top-down orientation, the model needs to be rotated to a 60° orientation Fig. 9 Note: A 60° rotation was